Stewie Griffin: Understanding Stewie

 There is much debate over which characters in Family Guy can understand Stewie.
 In an interview, MacFarlane said that everyone can basically understand him, but they ignore him or just think to themselves "oh how cute" when he talks.
 However, at the 2011 Comic-Con panel, he compared this to Wile E. Coyote in the old Merrie Melodies cartoons.
-MacFarlane went on to say that Brian always hears Stewie, and more recently so does Chris, but the writers usually strive for Peter, Lois, and Meg (apart from Leggo My Meg-O) not to hear him.
+MacFarlane went on to say that Brian always hears Stewie, and more recently so does Chris, but the writers usually strive for Peter, Lois, and Meg (apart from "Leggo My Meg-O") not to hear him.
 Once Stewie leaves the house, the question of who can hear him depends very much on the story.
 MacFarlane also states that these rules can be broken for the sake of comedy, so this could change from one episode to another.

 There are several jokes within the series revolving around whether the Griffins, other than Brian, can understand Stewie.
 In "E. Peterbus Unum", a student watching the episode from the distant future asks his teacher, "So, can the family understand the baby, or... what's the deal with that?"
 In "Inside Family Guy", Peter apologizes to the family, to which Stewie comments: "Oh that's nice of you to say".
 Peter replies: "Thank you, Stewie, who I can understand".
-In "Stewie's First Word", after Stewie utters an expletive that everyone around him can clearly understand, he eventually concludes that people can only understand him when he wants them to, namely whenever he's feeling intense emotion.
+In "Stewie's First Word", after Stewie utters an expletive that everyone around him can clearly understand, he eventually concludes that people can only understand him when he wants them to, namely whenever he is feeling intense emotion.